OData/v3ProtocolDocument/OData.markdown

 	DataServiceVersion: 1.0
 	MaxDataServiceVersion: 3.0

-The server might respond with a Customer entity that advertizes a binding of the `SampleEntities.CreateOrder` Action to itself:
+The server might respond with a Customer entity that advertises a binding of the `SampleEntities.CreateOrder` Action to itself:

 	HTTP/1.1 200 OK
 	Date: Fri, 12 Dec 2008 17:17:11 GMT